SVN - naming convention

 > the files we're uploading to SVN.

-> can very quickly come back to bite us.
+> this can very quickly come back to bite us.

 > > I wanted to bring up a naming convention Kevin thought of a few